John Selby Bio

 John is also coaching new writers, helping them envision, write and publish their books.
 To date he has ghostwritten 14 books in fiction, psychology, self-help, business and memoir genres.

 Like so many of us these days, I've led two lives - the professional life that makes the bucks ... and the creative life that more deeply satisfies.
 I've thoroughly enjoyed both personas.
-As a therapist, consciousness-researcher and mindfulness coach, I've written a couple dozen self-help and spiritual books, some of which have sold quite well while others (some of my best) never took off commercially because I was off doing other things when the book came out.
-Basic personality fault.
+As a therapist, consciousness-researcher and mindfulness coach, I've written two dozen self-help and spiritual books, some of which have sold quite well while others (some of my best) never took off commercially because I was off doing other things when the book came out.

 My very first non-fiction book happened rather by accident.
 My wife at the time got a contract to write a book on visual recovery, but she wasn't able to actually get the book written.
 Because I'd recovered from myopia at twenty-four, I was able to sit down and in three weeks (working against the pub deadline) take her notes and pound out a reasonable book on the topic.